SalvatoreRa/tutorial/datasets/README.md

 # Additional Datasets

 I am listing here additional dataset that you can use with the provided link.
-The datasets listed cover different aspects of Machine learning and Artificial intelligence common tasks (computer Vision, Financial Analysis, Sentimental Analysis, Natural Language Processing, Autonomous Vehicles)
+The datasets listed cover different aspects of Machine learning and Artificial intelligence common tasks (computer Vision, Financial Analysis, Sentimental Analysis, Natural Language Processing, Autonomous Vehicles).
+If the dataset is available in multiple sources I am also adding alternative links (I check regularly and update the links that not working anymore).

 | dataset |  Source | Description |
 | ------- |  ------ |------ |